Prag8855/aab/content/guides/english-speaking-steuerberater-berlin.md

 ### Look outside of Berlin

-You don't need a Berlin-based tax advisor.
-Look for tax advisors in all of Germany.
+Your tax advisor can be anywhere in Germany.
+It's easier if you look outside of Berlin.

 ### Tax software

-If you have a simple tax situation, tax software is the best and cheapest way to do your taxes.
-If you don't speak German, there are English-speaking options.
+If your tax situation is simple, use tax software.
+For example, if you have a full-time job and no [tax-deductible](/glossary/steuerlich%20Absetzbar) expenses.

+Using tax software cheaper and easier than finding a tax advisor.
+There are English-speaking options.

 **[List of German tax software ➞](/guides/german-tax-software)**